Working With Text Blocks

 Users can add blocks of text to Dataset Reports to make them even more informative and compelling.
 This article describes how all the Text Block features work.

-To use the Text Block option, drag the Text component to the Report Canvas and select options as needed.
-Variables in Text Blocks allow Users to add high-level KPIs to their Dataset Reports.
+To use the Text Block option, drag the Text component to the Report Canvas.

 The following formatting functionality is supported: